FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 1. TAILINGS_STACK_DEPTH.DAT is used to simulate a static or seismic tailings dam failure where the tailings constitute the dam.
    This file will contain the tailing grid elements, water depth on the surface of the tailings and tailings depth.
    If the tailings stack failure is only mudflow and not 2 phase flow, then only the tailings depth will be listed in this file.
-   This file can be imported to QGIS or opened in an ASCII file program editor (WordPad) to revise or con- tour the tailings depths and this will now constitute the FLO-2D simulation source volume.
+   This file can be imported to QGIS or opened in an ASCII file program editor (WordPad) to revise or contour the tailings depths and this will now constitute the FLO-2D simulation source volume.

 2. The TAILINGS_STACK_DEPTH.DAT file can be created using a preparation FLO-2D model simulation in the following sequence: